-It sounds very logical, but still a lot of FM Players tend to forget to adjust the intensity of the training.
-In the season preparation you have to train hard to pick up the condition levels.
-In the rest of the season it is a matter of maintaining the condition levels stable, not getting it higher and better.
-Make sure your players are not too tired, especially if you play three matches a week, you should tone down the intensity.
+It sounds very logical, but still a lot of FM Players tend to forget to adjust the intensity of the training as the season progresses.
+During the preseason you have to train hard to pick up the condition levels, but during the rest of the season it is a matter of maintaining the condition levels stable.
+So make sure to keep an eye on your schedule during the season.
+If you play three matches a week, you should tone down the intensity.

-Keep a close eye on the condition levels of your players during a match.
-If the score allows you to, sub the players who need a rest.
-Note: do not be fooled by the players who got a knock.
+Note: don’t be fooled by the players who got a knock.
 These players can have a condition level of 40%, but if you wait a little longer the level will rise again up to the normal level.
 Check the body language widget during a match to find out how a player is feeling after a knock.
 This will generally tell you how he is feeling.

 You have the ability to rest your players during the season.
-On the training tab you can give your players 1,2,3 or even a week off.
+On the training tab you can give your players 1 to 3 days or even a full week rest.
 Use it!
 Especially when you have a tight and busy schedule you have to give your players the opportunity to regain their fitness levels.
 So yet again; make sure to learn your schedule during the season and know when you can rest important players.

 Sounds logical and yes it is logical.
 Make sure you have an extensive medical team at your club.
-Having numerous Physio’s makes sure that even the biggest wave of injuries can be managed.
-Having a good medical staff will not only reduce the risk of injuries, but also reduce the recovery time of a player when he is injured.
-Look when signing a new physio at the following attributes Physiotherapy, Motivation, Discipline, Determination and motivation.
+Having numerous Physio’s and Sports scientists manages even the biggest injurywave.
+A big medical staff will not only reduce the risk of injuries, but also reduce the recovery time.
+When signing a new physio the following attributes are needed:

-Playing football on a bad pitch will increase the risk of injuries.
-You can check the condition level of your pitch in the ‘facilities tab’ of your Club Information section.
+Playing football on a bad pitch increases the risk of injuries.
+You can check the condition level of your pitch in the ‘facilities tab’ of your Club Information.
 If the pitch is in a bad condition, you can ask the board to relay the pitch.